OfficeDev/hands-on-labs/O3653/O3653-17 Users and Groups/lab.md

         }
     }
     ```
-6. Press **F5** t**o compile and try out the new ShowProfile page.
+6. Press **F5** to compile and try out the new ShowProfile page.
 Search for groups, view the members, and page through them and click on a user to see their details.

 ***
 Hooray!
 Congratulations on creating your GraphUsersGroups app!
 You have created an MVC application that uses Microsoft Graph to search groups and view users in your tenant.
 But don't stop here - there's plenty more to explore with the Microsoft Graph.